 We all know we should wash our hands often and for at least 20 seconds, but when we get busy – a quick reminder is helpful.
 Be sure to post hygiene recommendations from the CDC and Ohio Department of Health around the library, especially in breakrooms and restrooms.

 Safe Handling of Materials

-According to the Cleveland Clinic, the virus can survive anywhere between three hours and seven days, depending on the material.
+According to a study by the Cleveland Clinic, the virus can survive anywhere between three hours and seven days, depending on the material.
 Here’s how long the virus typically lasts on common surfaces:

 - Glass – 5 days.